If you’ve ever thought, “Health anxiety is ruining my life,” you’re not alone—and you’re not powerless.

 Health anxiety cycle

-To effectively break the cycle of health anxiety, it’s important to adopt targeted behavioral changes.
+To effectively break the cycle of health anxiety, it’s important to adopt targeted behavioural changes.
 Here are 4 ways on how to take control:

 1. Challenge Misinterpretations of Bodily Sensations